Null Models and Community Detection in Multi-Layer Networks: Multi-layer null models: estimation and selection

 Note that $c_{1}$ and the $L$ terms cancel when we subtract (\ref{Lambda2}) from (\ref{Lambda1}) to compute the logarithm of likelihood ratio.
 The standard theory on likelihood ratio tests would suggest that $2(\Lambda_1 -\Lambda_2)$ is distributed as a $\chi^2$ distribution with degrees of freedom $MN-(N+M-1)$.
 However there is some concern about the validity of the assumptions under which the asymptotic distribution of the test statistic is usually derived in the present case.
 In particular the ``effective sample size" in sparse multi-layer graphs (average degree per layer is $O(1)$) is $O(MN)$ and the ID model contains $MN$ parameters, leading to the failure of standard asymptotics \citep{yan14}.
+In Theorems 2 and 3 we have shown consisteny of the MLEs.
+However, it is not clear immediately if the asymptotic normality with $\sqrt{n}$ rate holds for the MLEs and consequently if the second order delta method can be applied.
 Hence we use parametric bootstrap to compute the empirical distribution of the likelihood ratio test statistic under the null model.
 In particular we fit the SD model to the data and estimate the parameters $\hat{\theta}_{i}, \hat{\beta}_{m}$.
 We then generate a large number of networks (we used 1000 in data analysis) from the SD model with the estimated parameters and compute our test statistic on each of those networks.
 The values of the statistic form an empirical distribution which is subsequently used to calculate $p$-value for the test.
 Once a null model selection is performed, the user can choose an appropriate modularity measure among the ones we define in upcoming sections.